Indoor air quality is often far worse than outdoor. Check the health of the air you’re breathing with our top picks for indoor air quality monitors.

-I live near a pulp and paper mill in an area prone to forest fires, and I have a young baby.
+I live near a pulp and paper mill in an area prone to forest fires, and I have a young family.
 So, like the nerd I am, I have the nearby air quality monitoring station bookmarked in my browser.
-If you’re concerned about the quality of the air inside your home, as we are at LeafScore, there’s a simple way to test it.
+I also have an air quality monitor in my office and the nursery and use these to inform how I heat, cool, and ventilate my home.

 Below, you’ll find my picks for indoor air quality monitors, with tips for improving indoor air quality at home.